Kurento/kurento/source/dev/testing.rst

 Tutorials
 ---------

-The documentation of Kurento includes a number of tutorials `tutorials <https://doc-kurento.readthedocs.io/en/latest/user/tutorials.html>`_ which allows to understand Kurento capabilities using ready to be used simple applications.
+The documentation of Kurento includes a number of :doc:`tutorials </user/tutorials>` which allows to understand Kurento capabilities using ready to be used simple applications.
 Kurento tutorials have been developed for three technologies: Java, JavaScript, and Node.js.
 Moreover, for some of the Java tutorials, different E2E tests have been created.
 These tests are available in the project `kurento-tutorial-test <https://github.com/Kurento/kurento-tutorial-test/>`_.
 In order to run these tests, Maven should be used:

 .. code-block:: shell